kroshu/kuka_drivers/doc/wiki/2_KSS_RSI.md

 ###### Update and upload configuration files

-There are 3 files necessary for RSI that are available in the `krl/KSS` directory:
+Several files required for RSI can be found in the [`kuka-external-control-sdk`](https://github.com/kroshu/kuka-external-control-sdk) repository, located in the `kuka_external_control_sdk/kss/krl` directory:

-- `ros_rsi_ethernet.xml`: specifies the data transferred via RSI and contains the IP configuration of the client machine:
+- `SensorInterface/rsi_ethernet.xml`: specifies the data transferred via RSI and contains the IP configuration of the client machine:
   - The `IP_NUMBER` tag should be modified so that it corresponds to the IP address previously added for your (real-time) PC.
   - The `PORT` might be left as it is (59152), but can be also changed if a different port is to be used on the client machine.

-- `ros_rsi.src`: This contains the KRL program that starts external control.
-The program contains a movement to the (0, -90, 90, 0, 0, 0) position, as the first motion instruction in a KRL program must define an unambiguous starting position.
-The goal position might be modified if necessary, the other parts of the program should be left unchanged.
-- `ros_rsi.rsix`: This contains the RSI context (can be visualized with **RSIVisual**).
+- `SensorInterface/ros_joint_pos.rsix`: This contains the RSI context (can be visualized with **RSIVisual**).
 It can be modified for example to add filtering behaviour, but this is not recommended and should be implemented on the client side instead.
-  - For older RSI versions (<=4.0.3), the context can only be defined in 3 different files: `ros_rsi.rsi.xml`, `ros_rsi.rsi.diagram` and `ros_rsi.rsi`, these can be found under `krl/deprecated`.
-In this case, these 3 files should be copied to the controller instead of the `ros_rsi.rsix`.
+- `Program/RSI/rsi_helper.dat` and `Program/RSI/rsi_helper.src`: These are used for configuring the RSI context based on the current robot position.
+- `Program/RSI/rsi_joint_pos_4ms.src` and `Program/RSI/rsi_joint_pos_12ms.src`: These contain KRL programs that start external control.
+You may choose what cycle time RSI should use (4 ms or 12 ms).

+If you are using an older version of RSI (i.e., <=4.0.3), you should instead use the following files:

+- `SensorInterface/rsi_ethernet.xml` should be used as described above.
+- Instead of the `ros_joint_pos.rsix` RSI context file, one should copy the `ros_rsi.rsi.xml`, `ros_rsi.rsi.diagram` and `ros_rsi.rsi` files from the `krl/SensorInterface/deprecate/` directory.
+- Instead of the `Program/RSI/rsi_joint_pos_4ms.src` and `Program/RSI/rsi_joint_pos_12ms.src` files, one should use the `Program/RSI/deprecated/ros_rsi.src` file.

 There are two options to upload these files to the controller: